Perfect orderings on Bratteli diagrams II: general Bratteli diagrams: Skeletons on Bratteli diagrams

 Since each $y_n$ is not maximal, this implies that for some subsequence $(n_k)$, $v_{n_k}(m) \in \sigma_{n_k}(v_{n_k}(M))$, which implies, by composition consistency, that $v_n(m) \in \sigma_n(v_n(M))$ for each $n\geq 1$.
 Similarly, as each $y_n'$ is not maximal for some subsequence $(n_k')$, $v_{n_k'}(m') \in \sigma_{n_k'}(v_{n_k'}(M))$, which implies that $v_n(m') \in \sigma_n(v_n(M))$ for each $n$.
 Since we have assumed that $\sigma$ is a correspondence, this contradicts the fact that there is a unique minimal element $m=\sigma(M)$ such that $(v_n(m))_n \in \prod_n (\sigma_n (v_n(M)))$.
 Compactness ensures the continuity of $\varphi_\om^{-1}.$

 \end{proof}

-Proposition \ref{infinite_rank_perfect} tells us that behind every perfect order $\om$ on a diagram $B$, there is an underlying skeleton $\mathcal F$ and correspondence $\sigma$.
-More generally, a correspondence accompanying a skeleton $\mathcal F$ will contain the information that allows us to extend the partial definition of orders using $\mathcal F$ to construct perfect orders; now we discuss how to do this.
-We introduce the notion of graphs $(\mathcal H_n)$ associated to $(\mathcal F, \sigma)$.
-An analogous notion was introduced, for finite rank diagrams, in Section 3.2 of \cite{bky}.
+Theorem \ref{infinite_rank_perfect} tells us that behind every perfect order $\om$ on a diagram $B$, there is an underlying skeleton $\mathcal F$ and correspondence $\sigma$.
+More generally, a correspondence accompanying a skeleton $\mathcal F$ will contain the information that allows us to extend the partial definition of orders using $\mathcal F$ to construct perfect orders.
+As in the finite rank case, the notions of accompanying partitions and associated directed graphs will be useful.